zangsir/Native-to-Pinyin/README.md

 Usage:

-you can use the ConversionN2p.jar file directly with a command line argument (which is the text file containing the Chinese charadters).
+you can use the ConversionN2p.jar file directly with a command line argument (which is the text file consisting of Chinese character texts).

 On the directory that contains this jar file and a text file, for example, do:
 ```